 - Employ Match Cuts: Match cuts can help maintain a logical flow in the video, providing a seamless transition between scenes.

-- 30-degree rule: When cutting between different shots, change the camera angle by at least 30 degrees to ensure a smooth transition.
+- 30-degree Rule: When cutting between different shots, change the camera angle by at least 30 degrees to ensure a smooth transition.
 This technique prevents disorientation and maintains the dynamism of the scene.

 See the illustration below showing how the 30-degree rule works.